 Screw the track in place.

-Now drop the saw blade just enough to score the plywood base and then make your first cut.
+Now, drop the saw blade just enough to score the plywood base.
+Then make your first cut.

 Step 9: Adding the Miter Attachment

-First thing first the edge of reference my be straight for this to work.
+First thing first, the edge of reference must be straight for this to work.

-Insert the 2 by 2 and clamp it in place.The 2 by 2 should be butted up on the framing square.
+Insert the 2 x 2, and clamp it in place.The 2 x 2 should be butted up on the framing square.

 Take the saw and cut the attachment.

-To hold the attachment in place I used 1/4'' bolts and t nuts.
+To hold the attachment in place, I used 1/4-inch bolts and t-nuts.

-Drill the holes for the bolts using a 1/4'' bit so there will be not play in the hole.
+Drill the holes for the bolts using a 1/4-inch bit so there will be not play in the hole.

-I end up cutting two of the bolts so they do not exit out the back of jig.
-Now install the Screws and and your jig is done.
+I ended up cutting two of the bolts so they do not exit out the back of the jig.
+Now, install the screws, and your jig is done.

 Step 10: Quick Test